Protecting your assets

 Following the crowd is a common behavior, shared by humans and animals alike.
 It can be very useful in many situations—but investing is not among them.
 Investors who follow the herd tend to buy a "hot" stock, or sell in a panic when the market drops.
 Instead of using their own information or making independent decisions, they simply do what others are doing.

 The idea of herding is particularly relevant in the domain of finance.
-"Stock market anomalies, such as bubbles and crashes, are often created by investor groupthink and herding in one direction regardless of risk," notes Todd Lowenstein, Director of Research at HighMark Capital Management.
+"Stock market anomalies, such as bubbles and crashes, are often created by investor groupthink and herding in one direction regardless of risk," notes Todd Lowenstein, Head of Equities at HighMark Capital Management.
 Momentum investors attempt to take advantage of the herding instinct by basing buy and sell decisions on the "momentum" of a stock price.
 Contrarians, on the other hand, attempt to do the opposite, buying when other people are selling and selling when other people are buying.

 Remember that it's not only about asking if it's a "hot" stock to own, but also if it's valued correctly.
 Think about it in relation to other important purchases—you wouldn't buy a car or a house without asking yourself that second question, but often with stocks people do not keep this in mind.